We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Third-party testing.
 Has the supplement undergone third-party testing to ensure quality and label accuracy?

 - Ingredient quality.
 Does the supplement contain high quality ingredients, with minimal use of fillers and additives?

-Here are the 10 best biotin supplements of 2020.
+Here are the 10 best biotin supplements for 2021.

 A note on price

 General price ranges with dollar signs ($ to $$$) are indicated below.
 One dollar sign means the product is rather affordable, whereas three dollar signs indicate a higher price range.

 Generally, prices range from $0.07–$1.67 per serving, or $9.30–$50 per container, though this may vary depending on where you shop.

 This supplement from SolaGarden Naturals is organic and vegan.
 It’s made from biotin that’s extracted from the Sesbania agati tree, which is native to South Asia.

 It’s also free from genetically modified organisms (GMOs) and contains only two ingredients — biotin and cellulose, the latter of which forms the capsule.
 It provides 1,667% of the Daily Value (DV) for biotin per serving.